nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 by default these are set relative to the experiment directory, given by environment variable $P.

-Note that by sourcing the REGION.src file (in the top-level region directory) and the EXPT.src file (in the experiment directory), the shell wil set the variables S and D which point to the scratch and data directories respectively. type
+Note that by sourcing the REGION.src file (in the region directory, above this one) and the EXPT.src file (in the experiment directory), the shell wil set the variables S and D which point to the scratch and data directories respectively. type